 How to get a Thai SIM card

 There are many different 4G plans ranging from 7 days to a year.
-Since we are staying in Thailand for 3 months we got a month-by-month 4G plan that costs 350 baht ($10.47 USD) for 10 GB of data and 200 minutes of calling.
+While we were staying in Thailand for 3 months we got a month-by-month 4G plan that costs 350 baht ($10.47 USD) for 10 GB of data and 200 minutes of calling.
 Pretty sweet, huh?
 Beats plans in the US any day!

 Scams to Avoid in Bangkok